Disabled Supporter Information

 In the event that there is not sufficient demand for the use of the coach the Club reserves the right to not provide the service on some occasions.

 The Club has 10 radio headsets available to supporters with visual impairments with dedicated descriptive commentary allowing the supporter to sit anywhere in the stadium.
 Headsets must be reserved in advance of the game through the DLO.
+Please note that this will not be available for the upcoming fixture against Birmingham on Saturday 13th Aprill.
+BBC Radio Suffolk provides matchday commentary.
+All other games unaffected.

 The Club has the Planet Blue store at Portman Road, selling replica kit and accessories and is fully accessible to all disabled supporters with a lift to the upper floor.